The Singles (Dannii Minogue album)

 The Singles is a greatest hits compilation by Australian singer Dannii Minogue.
 It was released by Mushroom Records on 3 November 1998 in Australia only.
 The album features all fourteen of Minogue's singles released between 1990 and 1998.
-The tracklist opts for the original album versions of each song rather than their respective single versions, with the exceptions of "Jump to the Beat" and "Baby Love", which were not included on Minogue's original debut, Dannii.
+The tracklist opts for the original album versions of each song rather than their respective single versions, with the exceptions of "Jump to the Beat" and "Baby Love", which were not included on Minogue's original debut, Dannii but on its Australian re-issue Love and Kisses and....
 The album includes the UK-only single "Love's on Every Corner" and the Australian-only single "Coconut", which was a hidden track on Girl.
-Since the compilation was a budget release, it was ineligible to chart on the Australian albums chart.
+Since the compilation was a catalogue release, it was ineligible to chart on the Australian albums chart.